opensafely/documentation/docs/index.md

 We recommend following one of our OpenSAFELY walkthroughs (see [this notebook](https://github.com/opensafely/os-demo-research#opensafely-demo-materials)) to guide you through the platform workflow on your own computer with dummy data, rather than using the documentation pages alone.

+!!! note "These documents are a work-in-progress"
+    Please see the [Updating the Documentation page](requests-documentation.md) if you want to make improvements.

 ---8<-- 'includes/glossary.md'